BEST CART ABANDONMENT STATISTICS

 Amra and Elma’s research reinforces that now is the time to invest in the tools, testing, and creativity that transform campaigns into conversations.
 The future of email belongs to marketers who balance performance with empathy—and who know that every message is an opportunity to connect, convert, and build lasting trust.

 As the channel continues to evolve, cross-channel integration will play a bigger role in reinforcing the power of email across SMS, social, and owned media.
 Brands that embrace experimentation—whether through interactive design, AMP, or predictive AI—will unlock new levels of engagement.
-In 2025 and beyond, email won’t just support the marketing strategy—it will become the strategy.
+In 2026, email is no longer just a supporting channel—it has become a core revenue engine for brands using data-driven automation and lifecycle marketing.

 Sources: